Mitsubishi Triton: First generation (L200; 1978)

 The first generation model of Mitsubishi's compact pickup truck was first sold in Japan as the Mitsubishi Forte in September 1978 and continued until late 1986, when the line was cancelled in the Japanese domestic market for five years.
 In Japan the Forte was originally sold with the 92 PS 1.6-litre 4G32 engine (L021P).
-Later this was updated to the 86 PS 1.6-litre G32B engine with two-wheel drive (LO25) or with four-wheel drive coupled to the 2.0-litre Sirius G63B with 206 PS (L026).
+Later this was updated to the 86 PS 1.6-litre G32B engine with two-wheel drive (LO25) or with four-wheel drive coupled to the 2.0-litre 4G63T with 206 PS (L026).
 Offered in basic Deluxe trim, the larger-engined version was also available in leisure-oriented Custom trim.
 The Custom also has a smoother and less utilitarian bed, without provisions for fitting a canvas top and with fewer hardpoints for strapping down loads.

 In export versions, the 2.0-litre petrol version had 93 hp, while a larger 2.6-litre unit offered 105 hp.
 Also popular in many markets, was a 67 PS 2.3-litre diesel engine.
 The 73 PS 1.6-litre Saturn engine rounded out the lineup in many countries.
 A naked cab and chassis version was also available in some markets.

 Mechanical features included recirculating ball steering and front disc brakes, rear-wheel drive, and front suspension with coil springs.
 Four-wheel drive (4WD) was added in 1981, featuring torsion bar suspension up front.
 The rear suspension for both comprised leaf springs with bias-mounted shock absorbers.
 The 4WD system incorporated an extra lever located alongside the main four-speed shifter.
 This provided three positions; 2WD in high-range, 4WD in high-range, and 4WD in low-range.
 In low-range, the vehicle travels at half road speed for any given engine rpm.
 The transfer case is chain-driven to the front wheels, making it lighter, quieter, and easier to shift than the more common gear type.
 As such, the driver can shift between 2WD and 4WD in high-range without using the clutch, with the activation of low-range requiring the vehicle to be stopped.
 A warning lamp would light when the 4WD was engaged.